Deconvolution with Unknown Error Distribution Interpreted as Blind Isotonic Regression: Some Known Facts from Literature

-There is another result (which is actually a corollary of the above theorem) in the same paper, which serves better for our purpose.
-With $\hat{f}_n$, it is possible to define an estimator of the CDF, $F$, of the random variable $X$ by integration:
+The same paper has another theorem (which is presented as a corollary of Theorem \ref{thm:Fan1} in the original paper), which fits our purpose better.
+With $\hat{f}_n$, it is possible to define $\hat{F}_n$, an estimator of the CDF of $X$ by integrating $\hat{f}_n$:

 $M_n$ is a sequence of constants, which tends to $-\infty$ as $n \to \infty$.
 The following theorem provides a convergence rate, which is better than na\"ively integrating that bound from Theorem \ref{thm:Fan1}.